 Paolo started playing at the age of 5.
 Soon after he turned 10 his father exposed him to jazz music by taking him to the Thelonious Monk Music Accademy of Campobasso, which he attended for 9 years.
 Paolo began playing professionally aged 14.
 He is now in high demand for his jazz drumming. playing with Bristol Afro-beat band Mankala, Empyreal 4TeT, Ibou Tall and Jazzmates, and The Bristol European Jazz Ensemble.
 Some of his favourite drummers are Phil Collins, Steve Gadd, Brian Blade and Elvin Jones.
 Paolo is DBS checked.

-Roberto moved to Bristol in 2013, is active in the local music scene playing in various musical projects, mainly as a jazz drummer, and alongside musicians such as Jim Blomfield amongst others.
-Roberto is DBS checked.
+Roberto is active in the local music scene playing in various musical projects, mainly as a jazz drummer, and alongside musicians such as Jim Blomfield amongst others.

 Justin first began playing the drum kit aged 16.
 Having played for a number of years in various bands performing rock and pop classics he began to learn about the history of African percussion while reading 'Drumming at the edge of magic' by Mickey Hart who discussed the creation of the modern drum kit and how it had come about due to the confiscation of traditional instruments.
 With no recourse other than to cobble together instruments from what was available, African musicians created Jazz, Soul, Rock, Blues and later Reggae, Hip Hop, Pop and modern dance music.